sbarissonmez/dnac-wireless-compliance-audit/README.md

 # DNAC Wireless Compliance Audit

 ### Description
-Simple application to make use of Cisco DNA Center APIs to audit wireless SSID Intent with device configuration.
-This script will compare wireless profile provisioned in Cisco DNAC (Design - Wirless network profiles) against network/device configuration and produce a tabular report.
-This helps network administrator in detecting mismatches w.r.t. design intent and actual configuration on the device.
-Based on the report outcome, the administrator can remediate the issue with appropriate site provisoning in DNAC.
+This Python application leverages Cisco DNA Center APIs to audit wireless SSID Intent with device configuration.
+This script compares wireless profiles provisioned in Cisco DNA Center against network/device configuration and produces a tabular report.
+This enables the network administrator to detect mismatches between design intent and actual configuration on the device.
+Based on the report outcome, the administrator can remediate the issue with appropriate site provisioning in Cisco DNA Center.

 DNAC APIs used: